Jeff-Stapleton/zebra-printer-capacitor-plugin/ios/Docs/README.md

 ## Including Static Libraries

 This plugin is mainly a wrapper for the ZebraPrinter SDK.
 The SDK was implemented in objective-c so getting it to play nice with swift was not easy.
-Below I will include a quick summary as to how the static library is implemented and packaged.
+Below I will include a quick summary on how to include a static library in a capacitor plugin.

-Since the Zebra SDK was written in objective-c we can't import it's headers into our swift framework and bridging headers are not supported in swift frameworks so we were left with one option, that is to create a module.
-This module can be found `ios/Plugin/ZebraSDK` it is import to provide both the static library and all the heaeder files.
+Since the Zebra SDK was written in objective-c we can't import it's headers into our swift framework and bridging headers are not supported in swift frameworks so we are left with one option, that is to create a module.
+This module can be found `ios/Plugin/ZebraSDK` it is important to provide both the static library and all the heaeder files.

 All the functionality of the SDK is contained within the `ios/Plugin/ZebraSDK/libZSDK_API.a` static library.
 We will need to configure the Plugin to be aware of this library.
 In Xcode open the Plugin.xcodeproj and go the "Build Phases" tab.
 Under the "Link Binary With Library" section add the reference `ios/Plugin/ZebraSDK/libZSDK_API.a`.